-Doha, 11 April 2021: Dr. Aisha Hussain Al Adab, Consultant of Pulmonology and Sleep Disorders at Hamad Medical Corporation (HMC), is cautioning that excessive night eating can negatively affect sleep quality and lead to sleep disorders.
+Dr. Aisha Hussain Al Adab, an expert in sleep disorders at Hamad Medical Corporation (HMC), is cautioning that excessive night eating can negatively affect sleep quality and lead to sleep disorders.

 “Meals eaten during Ramadan are often large and contain fried and sugary foods.
 Gatherings often turn into celebrations, with meals becoming feasts.
 Eating sensibly and avoiding large, excessive portions, especially directly before bedtime, is an important part of ensuring good sleep quality,” says Dr. Al Adab.